 And the response is always just the sweetest.

-Ever so slightly bashfully, but with absolute certainty, the answer is, of course, “YESSSSS!”.
-His big brown, doe eyes stare in to mine, and in that moment I know that I am unquestionably his everything; I am his mother, his teacher, his protecter, his feeder.
+Ever so slightly bashfully, but with absolute certainty, the answer is of course, “YESSSSS mummy!”.
+His big brown doe eyes stare in to mine, and in that moment I know that I am unquestionably his everything; I am his mother, his teacher, his protecter, his feeder.
 I am a grown up; I am his grown up.
 And there is no seed of doubt that he and I are on different planes.

 Ever so slightly bashfully, but with absolute certainty, the answer is, of course, “YESSSSS!”.

 I maybe pose this question a few times a year to him or Jack (more than that and I feel like it might start to worry their little souls) and it never gets old.
 You see, I might feel like I don’t have my sh*t together, I might day dream of days spent hitchhiking around Italy (best.holiday.ever) or lying in fields in Oxford or in London (I once made my 16 year old boyfriend and I camp overnight in our local park.
-It was so cold and the least romantic, sort of weirdest thing ever), and I might ultimately feel like I’m a 16 year old trapped in a 34 year old’s body, but I am not this to my children.
+It was so cold and damp and the least romantic, sort of weirdest thing ever.
+We trudged back to my house the next morning, sleeping bag slunk over his shoulders, smelling slightly I’m sure of dog poo), and I might ultimately feel like I’m a 16 year old trapped in a 34 year old’s body, but I am not this to my children.

 Jensen Arnett, a research professor of psychology at Clark University, has focused on what he calls “the Big Three” criteria for becoming an adult, the things people rank as what they most need to be a grown-up: taking responsibility for yourself, making independent decisions, and becoming financially independent.

-What’s your favourite question to pop to your little one?
+What’s your favourite question to pose to your little one?
 Have you ever asked them if they think you’re a grown up?

 P.S Definitely want to rewatch this movie asap.